x4dr/Fen/endworld/mecha/systems/heat.md

 *   **Heat Sinks**: Provide **Capacity** to store burst heat during combat.
 *   **Vents & Radiators**: Remove heat from the mecha.
 Vents are active and require [Energy](endworld/mecha/systems/energy), while Radiators tend to be passive but heavier.

-## The Flux Loop
+## The Flux Pool

-The **fluxpool** is a single shared buffer for the whole mecha.
-Heat moves through it in three phases each turn.
+Heat moves through the mech in three phases each turn.
+The **fluxpool** is a single shared buffer.

-The pool has a maximum capacity equal to the mecha's **Total Flux** (sum of flux provided by all active systems).
-Disabled systems contribute zero flux.
-It cannot go over its max and cannot go below 0.
+The pool has a maximum capacity equal to the mech's **Total Flux** (sum of flux provided by all active systems). isabled systems do not contribute anything.
+It cannot go over its capacity and cannot go below 0.

 ### Phase 1: Inbound (Systems -> Pool)